voyagerfan/Exercise-Tracking-App/README.md

 *Prerequisites*: **MongoDB**, **Node.js**, an **IDE**

+> [!IMPORTANT]
+> The following instructions are intended for Visual Studio Code but feel free to use an IDE you are comfortable with.

 **1. MongoDB setup**
 * You will need to create a [MongoDB account](https://account.mongodb.com/account/login).
 There is a free version you can sign up for.
 * MongoDB documenation can be found [HERE](https://www.mongodb.com/docs/atlas/getting-started/?_ga=2.42031591.393924942.1718915988-924210838.1718915988&_gac=1.55707609.1718931935.CjwKCAjwps-zBhAiEiwALwsVYUhT__z-AiKBSj7jQbqW2niZsWsHbx0h1hWaw1SpILlvYBZteqeR5RoCkdYQAvD_BwE).
 Generally you will need to: